Australian and New Zealand Society of Thoracic Radiology (ANZSTR)

 • Liaising with similar international bodies or societies and working collaboratively on matters of common interest.

-Significant ANZSTR activities across recent years include consultation regarding occupational dust disease and engineered stone, which has lately emerged as a novel and profound public health threat; recommendations on lung nodules and pulmonary embolism in liaison with the Royal Australasian College of Physicians and Choosing Wisely Australia; and guidance on imaging and reporting in COVID-19 pneumonia as RANZCR responded to evolutions in the early pandemic.
+The largest body of work to be produced by ANZSTR is comprehensive guidance to support the (Australian) National Lung Cancer Screening Program.
+Other significant ANZSTR activities across recent years include consultation regarding occupational dust disease and engineered stone, recommendations on lung nodules and pulmonary embolism in liaison with the Royal Australasian College of Physicians and Choosing Wisely Australia, and guidance on imaging and reporting in COVID-19 pneumonia as RANZCR responded to evolutions in the early pandemic.

 RANZCR has established a collaboration agreement between ANZSTR and the Society of Thoracic Radiology (STR) in the USA to work together to promote international networking and exchange of ideas in the field of Thoracic Radiology through the Special Interest Group.